MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-get-started.md

 ![Staging Key](./images/rn-key-4.png)

-In order to effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](rn-deployment.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.
+To effectively make use of the `Staging` and `Production` deployments that were created along with your CodePush app, refer to the [multi-deployment testing](rn-deployment.md#multi-deployment-testing) docs below before actually moving your app's usage of CodePush into production.

 ### HTTP exception domains configuration (iOS)